 All SPU projects with flow monitoring must have a Flow Monitoring Plan.
 The Flow Monitoring Plan must follow the sample outline presented below.
 SPU DWW LOB representative must approve any deviations from the plan.
 All approved deviations from the Flow Monitoring Plan must be documented in the Flow Monitoring Report.
 The Flow Monitoring Plan is a roadmap for the modeling and monitoring team to follow and understand how key inputs, outputs, assumptions, and other decisions will be made.
 The following are key steps in developing a flow monitoring plan

 - Determine key goals and objectives for the project, including how others will use the results - Type and quality of data required.
-Determine if there is existing data available to fit project needs. - Determine project boundaries and the areas covered by the monitoring, identify critical structures and/or flow control features to monitor

-- Plan monitoring and precipitation locations •

-- Identify major milestones •

-- Develop a Quality Assurance (QA) plan •

-- Develop a documentation strategy •

-- Determine flow monitoring equipment requirements and procedures

-- Develop data review and data management procedures which include data • verification and validation process

-- Develop a safety plan •
+Determine if there is existing data available to fit project needs. - Determine project boundaries and the areas covered by the monitoring, identify critical structures and/or flow control features to monitor - Plan monitoring and precipitation locations - Identify major milestones - Develop a Quality Assurance (QA) plan - Develop a documentation strategy - Determine flow monitoring equipment requirements and provide specifications and description of monitoring technology selected based upon type and quality of data required and the hydraulic constraints of monitoring locations.
+Provide all necessary and/or site specific procedures requirement for successful monitoring. - Develop data review and data management procedures which include data verification and validation process - Develop a safety plan